 Getting In: The Rolling Thunder Motorcycle Rally is free and open to the public.

 There you go – plenty of fun ideas for things to do in Washington DC in May to help you plan your Memorial Day weekend itinerary.

-Remember, many of these great ideas are included on the Washington DC Explorer Pass, where you can save up to 40% on combined admission vs paying at the gate.
+Remember, many of these great ideas are included on the Go Washington DC pass, where you can save up to 40% on combined admission vs paying at the gate.

 We really hope you consider adding a few of these popular options to your upcoming plans.
 Enjoy!